-Dog ear muffs or other dog ear protection can be needed at times.
+Dog ear muffs or other dog ear protection can be needed.
 This typically occurs for a few reasons.
 Working dog (shooting), there will be loud noises (Fireworks), Medical (ear surgery), nervous, calms them down.

 I realize that there will be a lot of people who think that Dog Ear Plugs is a crazy idea.
 With our first dog, we never got hearing protection, and he was absolutely fine.
 (Hid when fireworks went off though).
 Our new dog is a lot more nervous, and dog ear muffs do help.

 Also, different breeds of dogs have different hearing capabilities, which means that some breeds may need muffs more than others in noisy situations.

 Typical situations where hearting protection for a dog may be a good idea:

 So, if a sound is OK for my ears, why would it be bad for a dog?
 I think we all know by now that dogs have far better hearing than people do.
 This means that their sensitive ears will get damaged more quickly.

 Damage in a dog’s ears are much like humans.
 When damage occurs, it is a tiny unnoticeable change that will not be reversible.
 This damage builds up over time, and that is why in our old age many people are hard of hearing.

 Dogs do not live as long as humans, so the damage has less time to accumulate.
 This does not mean however that the ears of dogs can be forgotten about.
 Where there are sudden loud noises, or ears are exposed to prolonged noise, it can be just as essential to protect your dog’s hearing.
 A lot of dogs will suffer without making a fuss when a sound is too loud.

 As a dog owner, you know your dog has far better hearing than you do.
 They will know that there is someone coming to your door and probably start barking before you have heard anything.